SEliseT/UFOs/README.md

 ## Part 3 - Conclusion

 I have created a page that is easy to follow and allows the user to filter through the sightings in our data set using search bars.
 One drawback of our search bar is trying to validate the sightings that occurred, which can be outlined more thoroughly in the data.
-Being aware of how many people were at the siting would be a helpful element to validating claims.
+Being aware of how many people were at the sighting would be a helpful element to validating claims.
 Having access to more relevant data would make the contents of the website more robust, enabling users to learn more.
 My recommendations for improving this website are as follows:

   * Include data that communicates the number of people at each site